-- How are pupils, parents/carers, governors, staff, partners and stakeholders going to be consulted and involved in the development / review of the policy and provision? - Are all staff aware of the policy and provision?
+- How are pupils, parents/carers, governors, staff, partners and stakeholders going to be consulted and involved in the development / review of the policy and provision? - How does the school log the communication and consultation process with all stakeholders: staff, governors, parents and pupils? - Are all staff aware of the policy and provision?
 Has it been discussed at a whole staff meeting? - How will the policy and provision be disseminated to the whole school community including external providers to ensure their contribution adds value to the online safety curriculum?